 When this athlete moved to Thunder Bay from Montreal in the early 1990s she was focused on joining the local police force.
-It was while attending police college that her desire to get into the ring was ignited, going on to join the Thunder Bay Amateur Boxing Club under the leadership of Tony Pimentel.
+It was while attending police college that her desire to get into the ring was ignited, going on to join the Thunder Bay Amateur Boxing Club.
 Establishing her unique left handed style, she earned the nickname Shake 'Em Down Williams and began competing as a bantamweight and featherweight, taking on challengers in the US and Canada.

 In no time at all she became a top contender, winning a number of matches and claiming the 1994 provincial title.
 In 1995, she brought home her second consecutive Ontario championship title and claimed gold at the Canadian Women's Novice Boxing Championships, earning best prospect honours.
 In 1996, she claimed her third provincial crown and a national title at the first ever Canadian Senior Women's Boxing Championships, being named the top boxer at the event.
 Earning a spot on the 1997 national team, she represented Canada at matches in Sweden and Finland, once again coming out on top and earning best boxer honours.
 Having achieved all that she could at the amateur level, with women not eligible for Olympic boxing, she ended her amateur career in 1998 with a record of 25 wins and 6 losses.